nushell/nushell.github.io/book/line_editor.md

       event: { edit: <NAME OF EDIT FROM LIST> }
     ...
 ```
-with the exception of those edits in the list that have a `()` after the name.
-Those edits require a
+The syntax for the edits in the list that a `()` changes a little bit.
+Since those edits require an extra
 value to be fully defined.
 For example, if we would like to insert a string where the prompt is
 located, then you can use
 ```bash